Revised January 2021 (Copied directly from the DCDEE poster)

 receiving care from a non-relative

 It is only when all of these conditions exist that regulation is required.
 The North Carolina Department of Health and Human Services is responsible for regulating child care.
-This is done through the Division of Child Development and Early Education.
-The purpose of regulation is to protect the well-being of children while they are away from their parents.
+This is carried out through the Division of Child Development and Early Education.
+The purpose of regulation is to protect the health and well-being of children while they are away from their parents.
 The law defining child care is in the North Carolina General Statutes, Article 7, Chapter 110.
 The North Carolina Child Care Commission is responsible for adopting rules to carry out the law.
-Some counties and cities in North Carolina also have local zoning requirements for child care programs
+Some counties and cities in North Carolina also have local zoning requirements for child care programs.

-Child Care Centers Licensing as a center is required when six or more preschool children are cared for in a residence or when three or more children are in care in a building other than a residence.
-Religious-sponsored programs are exempt from some of the regulations described below if they choose to meet the standards of the Notice of Compliance rather than the Star Rated License.
-Programs that operate for less than four consecutive months, such as summer camps, are exempt from licensing.
+Child Care Centers Licensing as a center is required when six or more children are cared for in a residence or when three or more children are in care in a building other than a residence.
+Religious-sponsored programs are exempt from some of the regulations described below if they choose not to be licensed.
 Child care centers may voluntarily meet higher standards and receive a license with a higher rating.
 Centers will be visited at least annually to make sure they are following the law and to receive technical assistance from child care consultants.

 Child Abuse, Neglect, or Maltreatment Every citizen has a responsibility to report suspected child abuse, neglect or maltreatment.
 This occurs when a parent or caregiver injures or allows another to injure a child physically or emotionally.
 It may also occur when a parent or caregiver puts a child at risk of serious injury or allows another to put a child at risk of serious injury.
-It also occurs when a child does not receive proper care, supervision, discipline, or when a child is abandoned.
-North Carolina law requires any person who suspects child maltreatment at a child care facility to report the situation to the Intake Unit at Division of Child Development and Early Education at 919-527-6335 or 1-800-859-0829.
+It also occurs when a child does not receive proper care, supervision, appropriate discipline, or when a child is not in a safe environment.
+North Carolina law requires any person who suspects child maltreatment at a child care facility to report the situation to the Intake Unit at Division of Child Development and Early Education at 919-814-6300 or 1-800-859-0829.
 Reports can be made anonymously.
 A person cannot be held liable for a report made in good faith.
-The operator of the program must notify parents of children currently enrolled in writing of the substantiation of any maltreatment complaint or the issuance of any administrative action against the child care facility.
-North Carolina law requires any person who suspects child abuse or neglect in a family to report the case to the county department of social services.
+North Carolina law requires any person who suspects child abuse or neglect in a family to report that to the county department of social services.
+Parental Rights

 Parents have the right to enter a center at any time while their child is present.